All Ways Maui'd

 and in all foreign countries.
 If you are not a U.S. citizen, you may wish to check with

-your country's consul general and/or foreign office.
-You may phone the Department of
+your country's consul general or foreign office first.
+Or, telephone the Department of

 clarification.
-(There are no problems for Canadian & U.K. citizens who marry here.)
+(There are no known problems for Canadian and U.K. citizens.)

 WHAT IS THE MARRIAGE LICENSING PROCESS?
 Note: Marriage licenses are